ckuelker/quick-guide-en-us/DevOps/Monitoring/zabbix.md

 echo "DBPassword=CHANGE_ME" >> /etc/zabbix/zabbix_server.conf
 ```

-In case you use a firewall you have to open port `tcp/10051`.
-There is also the
+If you are using a firewall, you will need to open port `tcp/10051`.
+There is
-service `zabbix-server` for `firewalld`.
+also the service `zabbix-server` for `firewalld`.

 ### Zabbix 4.0.4 Front End